trilogy-group/react-native-zss-rich-text-editor/README.md

 This method registers a function that will get called whenver the cursor position changes or a change is made to the styling of the editor at the cursor's position., The callback will be called with an array of `actions` that are active at the cusor position, allowing a toolbar to respond to changes.

 -   `registerToolbar(listener)`

+## Testing changes using the example app

+-   Install `yalc` globally.
+See https://www.npmjs.com/package/yalc for more details
+-   `$ yarn`
+-   `$ cd ios && pod install && cd ..`
+-   `$ bash build.sh`
+-   `$ react-native run-ios`
+-   or
+-   `$ react-native run-android`
+-   In order for the example app to refresh with the latest changes, you need to:
+-   re-run `$ bash build.sh`
+-   Stop and restart the metro bundler and then run
+-   `$ react-native run-ios`
+-   or
+-   `$ react-native run-android`

 ### Example Usage: